Onboard Google Cloud assets using a service account key

 2. Click Synchronize Assets to sync all host assets under the GCP service account to Security Center.

 In the Security Center console, navigate to the Assets > Host page.
 In the Add Multi-cloud Asset section, click the image icon.
-A list of your GCP assets appears, which confirms that they were successfully onboarded.
-For more information, see Host assets.
+If you can view the GCP asset list, the onboarding is successful.
+For more information, see Server assets.

 What to do next